What is Botox®?

 - There have been isolated reports of generalized muscle weakness or pain.

 - There have been rare reports when injected at sites other than the bladder of difficulty swallowing, pneumonia, heart arrhythmia, heart attack and even death.
+If you experience difficulty swallowing or breathing seek immediate medical attention.

 - Surgery and general anaesthesia carries some general medical risks including Deep Vein Thrombosis (blood clots in deep leg veins), Pulmonary Embolus (these clots dislodging and going to the lungs), pneumonia, heart attack and stroke.